Chinatown: English

 "Chinatown" is the most common name in the English language today, but several alternate English names for Chinatown include China Town (generally used in British and Australian English), The Chinese District, Chinese Quarter, Little Canton, Little China, and China Alley (an antiquated term used primarily in several rural towns in the western United States for a Chinese community; some of these are now historical sites).
 In the case of Lillooet, British Columbia, Canada, China Alley was a parallel commercial street adjacent to the town's Main Street, enjoying a view over the river valley adjacent and also over the main residential part of Chinatown, which was largely of adobe construction.
 All traces of Chinatown and China Alley there have disappeared, despite a once large and prosperous community.

 The earliest known use of the term "Chinatown" dates back to 1606, though it would not become widely used until centuries later.
-Its modern usage appears to have emerged in connection with thee Chinese quarter of Singapore, which by 1844 was being called "China Town" or "Chinatown" by the British colonial government.
+Its modern usage appears to have emerged in connection with the Chinese quarter of Singapore, which by 1844 was being called "China Town" or "Chinatown" by the British colonial government.
 This may have been a word-for-word translation into English of the Malay name for that quarter, which in those days was probably "Kampong China" or possibly "Kota China" or "Kampong Tionghua/Chunghwa/Zhonghua".

 The first modern appearance of the term "Chinatown" outside Singapore may have been in 1852, in a book by the Rev. Hatfield, who applied the term to the Chinese part of the main settlement on the remote South Atlantic island of St. Helena.
 The island was a regular way-station on the voyage to Europe and North America from Indian Ocean ports, including Singapore.
 Chinatowns in the United States were initially called "China Quarter", or "Little Canton" because most Chinese immigrants were Taishanese people from Guangdong province.
 "Little Canton" was also used in Australia and Mexico.